lue-bird/elm-review-links-point-to-existing-package-members/maintenance/MAINTENANCE.md

+> **Use [Docs.ReviewLinksAndSections in jfmengels/elm-review-documentation](https://dark.elm.dmy.fr/packages/jfmengels/elm-review-documentation/latest/Docs-ReviewLinksAndSections) instead!
+It has more options, notices sections etc.**

 # How to maintain this package

 This document has been created along with the project through the `elm-review new-package` command.